DziugisLT/DziugisLT/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on discord.js bot
+- 🔭 I’m currently working on wichop. app (wichop.lt)
 - 🌱 I’m currently learning more of JS, Python, C++ and more...
 Mainly focusing on JS right now
 - 👯 I’m looking to collaborate on open source projects...
 - 🤔 I’m looking for help with ...